Reason’s why Helbiz Inc. (HLBZ) is an asset to your trade with current Target Price of $13.00

-At the end of the latest market close, Helbiz Inc. (HLBZ) was valued at $7.99.
-In that particular session, Stock kicked-off at the price of $8.25 while reaching the peak value of $10.00 and lowest value recorded on the day was $7.59.
-The stock current value is $9.06.Recently in News on September 16, 2021, Helbiz to Participate in the Benzinga Electric Vehicles Conference.
-Helbiz Inc. (“Helbiz”) (NASDAQ: HLBZ), a leader in micro-mobility and the first in its industry to be publicly listed on Nasdaq, today announced that management will participate in the Benzinga Electric Vehicles Conference.
-The conference will be held virtually on Wednesday, September 22, 2021, with a fireside chat available to the public scheduled for 1:15 p.m.
-Eastern Time as well as a one-on-one meeting format for institutional investors.
+At the end of the latest market close, Helbiz Inc. (HLBZ) was valued at $9.00.
+In that particular session, Stock kicked-off at the price of $17.89 while reaching the peak value of $25.78 and lowest value recorded on the day was $15.26.
+The stock current value is $17.69.Recently in News on September 17, 2021, Helbiz Inc. Announces Partnership between Helbiz Media and FOX Networks Group to Broadcast Serie B Championship.
+Helbiz Media awards FOX with exclusive audiovisual rights to 3 seasons of the Serie B championship .
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.